Reviews, Best Prices, Comparisons, Expert Buying Guides

 7.1.
 Reconfiguring Network Settings

-• Connecting to the Primary Router: Follow the setup wizard to connect the DAP-1520 to your primary Wi-Fi network.
-Ensure that the extended network uses a different SSID to avoid confusion.
+Connecting to the Primary Router: Follow the setup wizard to connect the DAP-1520 to your primary Wi-Fi network.
+Ensure that the extended network has a different SSID to avoid confusion.

-• Setting Up the Extended Network: Configure the extended network’s SSID and password, ensuring they are secure and distinct from the main network.
+Setting Up the Extended Network: Configure the SSID and password of the extended network, securing them and keeping them distinct from the main network.

 7.2.
 Optimal Placement of the DAP-1520

-• Midpoint Placement: Place the DAP-1520 roughly halfway between your primary router and the area with poor signal.
-This ensures that the extender receives a strong signal to rebroadcast.
+Midpoint Placement: Place the DAP-1520 around halfway between your primary router and the area with poor signal.
+Thus, the extender would receive a strong signal to rebroadcast.

-• Avoid Obstructions: Place the device away from walls, metal objects, and large appliances that can interfere with the signal.
+Avoid Obstructions: Place the device in an open area away from walls, and metal objects, as well as large appliances that can interfere with the signal.

-• Height Matters: Position the extender at an elevated location, such as on a shelf or mounted on a wall, to reduce interference and extend coverage.
+Height Matters: Position the extender higher, such as on a shelf or mounted on a wall, thus reducing interference and extending coverage.

 7.3.
 Security Considerations

-• Change Default Credentials: Ensure the administrator password is strong and unique to prevent unauthorized access to the device’s settings.
+Change Default Credentials: It is a must that the administrator password used in the device settings is strong and unique so that unauthorized access cannot occur.

-• Enable WPA3 Security: If supported by your devices, enable WPA3 encryption on both the main and extended networks for enhanced security.
+Enable WPA3 Security: If your devices support it, then enable WPA3 encryption on both the main and expanded networks to provide extra security.

 8. Common Post-Reset Issues and Their Solutions